wipemop/simple_speedometer/README.md

 # Finalized version uploaded as v1.1.
-The plugin is considered feature-complete (for now anyway), and will be henceforth available for a direct download from the Nexus library soon!
+The plugin is considered feature-complete (for now anyway), and will henceforth be available for a direct download from the Nexus library (soonTM)!

 ## Guidance available by clicking the following links
 A general overview over the settings and all there is to know about the Speedometer: